 The Conda-forge community-driven library of packages greatly extends the software available for installation with conda

 .
-Since these are provided by the community of users they may have undergone less testing and security review than packages provided by Anaconda Inc.
+Since these are provided by the community of users they may have undergone less testing and security review than packages provided by Anaconda Inc. However, conda-forge covers most (if not all) of the same software available from Anaconda Inc and a large number of additional packages.

-To instruct the conda
+module the conda

 to the install